dsoglobal/dsowebsite/content/blogposts/congrats-youre-an-official-non-profit-now-what.md

 ---
 date: 2015-04-15T04:00:00.000Z
-title: 'Congrats, you’re An “Official Non Profit”.
-Now What?'
+title: Congrats, you’re An “Official Non Profit”.
+Now What?
-thumb_img_path: ''
+thumb_img_path: ""
-content_img_path: ''
+content_img_path: ""
 showcomments: true
-excerpt: ''
+excerpt: If you recently started a nonprofit or work/volunteer for a small organization you might be overwhelmed with everything there is to do to setup your organization for success in executing their mission.
+Here at Development Solutions Organization we went from a student organization in 2008 to an official 501©(3) and have some tips on getting started.
 layout: post
 ---
 If you recently started a nonprofit or work/volunteer for a small organization you might be overwhelmed with everything there is to do to setup your organization for success in executing their mission.
 Here at **Development Solutions Organization** we went from a student organization in 2008 to an official 501(c)(3) and have some tips on getting started.